stephte/teagans-web-api/README.md

 # Setup

-requires go 1.18

-and a running postgres server
+- requires go 1.18 and a running postgres server

-fill in .env/dev.env template with appropriate data
+- rename .env/dev_template.env to ./env/dev.env, and fill in template values with appropriate data

 then run command: